 Every crisis is a growth opportunity.
 In therapy you can find the support you need to experiment a new creative attitude towards life.
 In therapy, the therapist can help you reach your full potential, self acceptance, self esteem.
 Therapy helps you to be aware of your sensations and those of your environment so you can answer fully and reasonably to any situation.
 It helps you see what you do in your life to repeat patterns automatically that escape your consciousness and that do not help you anymore or that make you suffer.

-Gestalt psychotherapy is a privileged space, where you can find support to go from fear to confidence, from desperation to inner peace, from resentment to acceptance and from miscommunication to communication.
+Gestalt therapy is a privileged space, where you can find support to go from fear to confidence, from desperation to inner peace, from resentment to acceptance and from miscommunication to communication.

 The first thing to say is that therapy isn't a cure.
 It won't make your life perfect and you won't discover permanent happiness.
 And that's because those things don't exist.
 Therapy is often about coming to terms with reality, which includes acknowledging that life cannot be lived on a permanent upward trajectory, nor can it be lived in an emotional vacuum.
 So...